-To return to the main view showing the list of topics, tap the Topics or < button at the top left.
+To return to the main view showing the list of topics, tap the Topics button at the top left.

-You can reveal the topic's table of contents, by tapping the sentence number in the middle of the bar at the top on iOS, and on Android by tapping the sentence number to the right of the app icon.
+You can reveal the topic's table of contents, by tapping the sentence number in the middle of the bar at the top.
 Tap the entry for any sentence to select it, or tap the sentence number at the top again to close.
 To prevent the table of contents from being shown, disable editing in the app's Settings.

-On iOS: Pressing and holding the Padlock button at the top right for 3 seconds hides the Topics button and disables the table of contents.
-This can be used to "lock" the child into the activity.
+Pressing and holding the Padlock button at the top right for 3 seconds hides the Topics button and disables the table of contents.
+This can be used to "lock" the child into the activity, so they can't explore other parts of the app.
 Press and hold again for 3 seconds to unlock.
-If you wish to lock the child into this (or any other) app, so they can't close it and return to the iPad or iPhone's home screen, we recommend you make use of the device's built in Guided Access facility.
+On iPad or iPhone, if you wish to lock the child into this (or any other) app, so they can't close it and return to the home screen, we recommend you make use of Apple's Guided Access facility.